FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     (application as DaggerIsEasyApplication).applicationComponent.activityComponentFactory().create(savedInstanceState, intent).also {it.inject(this)}
 ```

-Let's say we have a class `IntentHandler` that comes from a library that we didn't create,
+Let's pretend that we have a class `IntentHandler` coming from a library that we didn't create,
-and we include it as an implementation, now that class receives an `Intent` param.
+and we included it as an implementation, that class receives an `Intent` param.
 ```kotlin
 class IntentHandler(private val intent: Intent) {